TheCaduceus/tg-upload/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behaviour**
 A clear and concise description of what you expected to happen.

-Note:
+**⛔Note:**
-Ignoring any field given in this template will cause report rejection.
+Ignoring any field given in this template will cause report rejection, you can use put `NA` if something is not applicable.